SCToolsfactory/SCJoyServer/README.md

 * A MFD display utility
 * A Switch panel utility that does not provide native Joystick/Keyboard input
 * Your idea ....

+Note: if a vJoy device is captured from another application the server startup may fail with an error as it cannot connect the vJoy device.
+In such case uncheck the device used by the other application and try again.
+Add one more vJoy device and use this one or uncheck all and use only the keyboard service.

 In order to use the server one has to add the library DLLs